History of the building

 In 1822, the Mauritshuis became a museum: the Mauritshuis Royal Picture Gallery.
 At the time, it looked far from the museum that can be visited today, because half of the building was confiscated by the Royal Cabinet of Curiosities.
 It was only in 1875 that the entire Mauritshuis became available for the painting collection of royal origins.

-A 17th century monument in a modern world
+A seventeenth century monument in a modern world